SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   text="On the next level on your growth journey, looking for someone to authenticate and store the payer data you collected?
 We've got you covered, so the payer won't have to fill out their information twice.
-Simply everything needed for growing your business. " table_content=page.table_content_business header=page.header button_type='secondary'
+Simply everything needed for growing your business." table_content=page.table_content_business header=page.header button_type='secondary'